 “Back when I was a student, St. John’s was largely a commuter school,” he recalled, “and like so many New Yorkers, we were great fans of the basketball program.
 That was back in the years when Chris Mullin, Walter Berry and Mark Jackson were part of our Final Four team.
 I had season tickets, and got to as many games as I possibly could.”

 By the time he was ready to graduate, Desroches was on his way to what would become an outstanding business career.
-He had been recruited on campus by Peat Marwick as an Assistant Accountant, and from that first job began a steady rise to his current position of Senior Vice President and Controller at Time Warner, Inc.
+He had been recruited on campus by Peat Marwick as an Assistant Accountant, and from that first job began a steady rise to his current position of Chief Financial Officer at Time Warner, Inc.

 As someone who has always enjoyed interacting with others, he has a passion for his profession that goes well beyond the numbers in a profit and loss report.